London playwright wins UK's Bruntwood Prize

-LONDON "Three Birds", a play about three siblings living in southeast London, won the Bruntwood Prize for Playwriting on Tuesday.
+LONDON "Three Birds," a play about three siblings living in southeast London, won the Bruntwood Prize for Playwriting Tuesday.

 Nearly 2,200 budding playwrights entered Britain's largest competition of its kind this year, and they were reduced to 10 shortlisted works.

-The other three winning playwrights, who will also be taken up by the theatre with a view to full production, were Alistair McDowall for "Brilliant Adventures", Gareth Farr for "Britannia Waves the Rules" and Louise Monaghan for "Shadow Play".
+The other three winning playwrights, who will also be taken up by the theater with a view to full production, were Alistair McDowall for "Brilliant Adventures," Gareth Farr for "Britannia Waves the Rules" and Louise Monaghan for "Shadow Play."

 Each runner up received 8,000 pounds.
-The award is organised jointly by property company Bruntwood and the Royal Exchange Theatre.
+The award is organised jointly by property company Bruntwood and the Royal Exchange Theater.

 "In these harsh economic times it is essential that companies provide the stimulus and support for the arts," said Bruntwood chairman Michael Oglesby, who was also a judge of the competition.